shelto-j1/lab5_group2/post.md

 In order to start designing the circuit, we first needed to design a FSM (DFA-Deterministic Finite Automata), using a state transition diagram.
 We designed it in the way that if the stream x, ends in 00, then the circuit outputs and 1, and if it ends in anything else, in outputs a 0.
 <img src="./assets/dfa.png" />

 Next we had to contruct a state table.
+A state table shows us the states and the steps taken inorder to reach those states.
+If you look at the image below you will see that our starting state is S0.
+This is because we want our stream to end in 00.

+-Below is our state table.
 <img src="./assets/statetable.png" />

 After we created a state table we need to the FSM to and state table to create a function table.
 This shows us the before and after values for signals in the circuit.
 It showa the signals that are sent to the J and K inputs.